-54. Urges all Member States to become parties to the Convention on Early Notification of a Nuclear Accident (the Early Notification Convention) and the Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency (the Assistance Convention), thereby contributing to a broader and improved basis for international emergency response, to the benefit of all Member States;

-55. Continues to encourage all Member States to enhance, where necessary, their own preparedness and response capabilities for nuclear and radiological incidents and emergencies, by improving capabilities to prevent accidents, to respond to emergencies and to mitigate any harmful consequences, and encourages the Secretariat to assist Member States in developing national capabilities consistent with international standards;
+- 54. Urges all Member States to become parties to the Convention on Early Notification of a Nuclear Accident (the Early Notification Convention) and the Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency (the Assistance Convention), thereby contributing to a broader and improved basis for international emergency response, to the benefit of all Member States; - 55.
+Continues to encourage all Member States to enhance, where necessary, their own preparedness and response capabilities for nuclear and radiological incidents and emergencies, by improving capabilities to prevent accidents, to respond to emergencies and to mitigate any harmful consequences, and encourages the Secretariat to assist Member States in developing national capabilities consistent with international standards;

-56. Welcomes the Secretariat's activities in assisting Member States to train first responders to radiological incidents and emergencies through the development of the IAEA Manual for First Responders to a Radiological Emergency and associated training tools;

-57. Welcomes the Secretariat's efforts to implement a Response Assistance Network (RANET), emphasizes the importance of the RANET as a network of national assistance capabilities to facilitate rapid response to radiation emergencies, and strongly urges the States parties to the Assistance Convention and other Member States to support the Agency in fulfilling this obligation under the Assistance Convention by registering their response capabilities under RANET;

-58. Requests the Secretariat to continue its support for the activities of the National Competent Authorities Coordinating Group (NCACG) and, in collaboration with the NCACG, Member States and relevant international organizations, to continue the implementation of the International Action Plan for Strengthening the International Preparedness and Response System for Nuclear and Radiological Emergencies (2004-2009), and urges Member States to contribute to the implementation of the Action Plan;

-59. Requests the Secretariat to continue evaluating and, as necessary, to enhance, subject to availability of resources, the capability of the IAEA Incident and Emergency Centre to fulfil its role as coordinator and facilitator of cooperation among Member States, and requests the Secretariat and Member States to continue reviewing and streamlining current mechanisms for reporting and sharing information about incidents and emergencies;

-60. Requests the Secretariat to bring forward proposals with a view to enhancing the effectiveness of the international frameworks for emergency preparedness and response;

-61. Calls on the Secretariat to continue its efforts to streamline mechanisms for sharing information on nuclear and radiological incidents and emergencies, welcomes in this regard its decision to develop a global, unified incident and emergency reporting system which combines the Emergency Notification and Assistance Technical Operations Manual (ENATOM) arrangements and the Nuclear Events Web-Based System (NEWS) mechanism, encourages the Secretariat to continue its efforts in consolidating the INES procedures for rating nuclear and radiological events into a revised manual, and encourages Member States to promote transparency in their nuclear activities by promptly reporting nuclear and radiological incidents and accidents to the Incident and Emergency Centre ;
+- 56. Welcomes the Secretariat's activities in assisting Member States to train first responders to radiological incidents and emergencies through the development of the IAEA Manual for First Responders to a Radiological Emergency and associated training tools; - 57.
+Welcomes the Secretariat's efforts to implement a Response Assistance Network (RANET), emphasizes the importance of the RANET as a network of national assistance capabilities to facilitate rapid response to radiation emergencies, and strongly urges the States parties to the Assistance Convention and other Member States to support the Agency in fulfilling this obligation under the Assistance Convention by registering their response capabilities under RANET; - 58.
+Requests the Secretariat, in collaboration with Member States and relevant international organizations, including the National Competent Authorities Coordinating Group (NCACG), to continue the implementation of the International Action Plan for Strengthening the International Preparedness and Response System for Nuclear and Radiological Emergencies (2004-2009), urges Member States to contribute to the implementation of the Action Plan, and requests the Secretariat to continue its support for the activities of the NCACG; - 59.
+Requests the Secretariat to continue evaluating and, as necessary, to enhance, subject to availability of resources, the capability of the IAEA Incident and Emergency Centre to fulfil its role as coordinator and facilitator of cooperation among Member States, and requests the Secretariat and Member States to continue reviewing and streamlining current mechanisms for reporting and sharing information about incidents and emergencies; - 60.
+Requests the Secretariat to bring forward proposals with a view to enhancing the effectiveness of the international frameworks for emergency preparedness and response; - 61.
+Calls on the Secretariat to continue its efforts to streamline mechanisms for sharing information on nuclear and radiological incidents and emergencies, welcomes in this regard its decision to develop a global, unified incident and emergency reporting system which combines the Emergency Notification and Assistance Technical Operations Manual (ENATOM) arrangements and the Nuclear Events Web-Based System (NEWS) mechanism, encourages the Secretariat to continue its efforts in consolidating the INES procedures for rating nuclear and radiological events into a revised manual, and encourages Member States to promptly report nuclear and radiological incidents and accidents to the Incident and Emergency Centre;

-Safety and Security of Radioactive Sources
+9. Safety and Security of Radioactive Sources